ourlifeloop/marketing/src/cms/training-faqs/how-do-i-add-a-picture-to-my-profile.md

   Select change image on the right-hand side and select how you will be adding your image (upload, taking a photo etc.)
 topics:
-  - family-portal
+  - connection-portal
   - main-page
   - getting-started
 userTypes:
-  - family
+  - connection
 ---